Skip to content

 Website Sessions (OAuth/SSO)

-When you log in to a Flowsta partner site using "Login with Flowsta":
+When you sign in to a partner site using "Sign in with Flowsta":

 • Duration: 7 days per site

-• Independent: Each site has its own session
+• Independent: each site has its own session

-• Secure: Sessions stored in HTTP-only cookies (protected from JavaScript access)
+• Secure: sessions stored in HTTP-only cookies (protected from JavaScript access)

-Direct Login Sessions
+Direct Sessions

 • Duration: 7 days

-• Persistent: Remains active across browser tabs
+• Persistent: remains active across browser tabs

-• Secure: JWT tokens with cryptographic signatures
+• Secure: JWT with a cryptographic signature

 Multiple Devices

+You can be signed in on multiple devices simultaneously.
 Each device has its own independent 7-day session.

 Session Security Features